adaptris-labs/interlok-work-units/README.md

 </dynamic-service-executor>
 ```

-Now imagine your work unit jar file (again, not of the jar file is unimportant) has a service-list configuration burried a couple of levels deep in a directory structure like this; __/some/directory/__ then you would configure your dynamic service like this;
+Now imagine your work unit jar file (again, name of the jar file is unimportant) has a service-list configuration burried a couple of levels deep in a directory structure like this; __/some/directory/__ then you would configure your dynamic service like this;
 ```xml
 <dynamic-service-executor>
   <unique-id>dynamic-service</unique-id>